 Snpadragon 780G vs Snapdragon 765G vs Snapdragon 750G

 All three of these processors support 5G connectivity.
-The Snapdragon 780G comes with the latest X53 5G modem, while the Snapdragon 765G and the Snapdragon 750G houses the X52 modem.
-Strangely though, even with the newer modem, the Snapdragon 780G is only capable of Sub-6 GHz 5G, while the Snapdragon 765G and Snapdragon 750G is capable of both Sub-6 GHz as well as the superior mmWave 5G networks.
+The Snapdragon 780G comes with the latest X53 5G modem, while the Snapdragon 765G and the Snapdragon 750G house the X52 modem.
+Strangely though, even with the newer modem, the Snapdragon 780G is only capable of Sub-6 GHz 5G, while the Snapdragon 765G and Snapdragon 750G are capable of both Sub-6 GHz as well as the superior mmWave 5G networks.

 Both the Snapdragon 765G and the 750G are only Wi-Fi 6 ready, but the Snapdragon 780G has full-fledged support for Wi-Fi 6 along with the new FastConnect 6900 system.

 The Snapdragon 780G comes with the Spectra 570 Image Signal Processor, which is definitely superior to the Spectra 355 ISP and Spectra 355L ISP found on the Qualcomm Snapdragon 765G and Snapdragon 750G respectively.
 All three of these Image Signal Processors have single camera support of 192MP with no ZSL(Zero Shutter Lag).
 But with ZSL, the Spectra 570 found in the Snapdragon 780G can support a single camera with up to 84MP, significantly better than the 36MP support we see with the Spectra 355 and 355L.